Menu

 Home Learning

 Phonics: We will begin learning our sounds at school and it would be great if you can reinforce these at home.
-Keep an eye on your child's Tapestry account to see which sounds we have been learning each week.
+Your child will learn one new sound per day, and we encourage them to talk to you about these sounds.

 Below are some games you can play at home to make phonics fun and reinforce your child's learning at home: